ladroop/Chaturbate_reloaded/README.md

 Hide male/trans : All male and trans thumbnails will be hidden , the tab's male and trans will be removed , default is "Off".
 -you need to refresh to page to make it effective.
--Not on the page "tags".
+-Not on the page "tags" and page followed cams.
 -At the bottom of a thumb page you will see how many rooms are hidden.

 Save all settings : All above script settings will be saved and also the settings for "Clean profile",